An Appreciation of the life of Theodore Leslie Crombie, BA, Bar-at-Law by Ethel Beswick.

 That the author of this sweet farewell, Miss Beswick, included the “Remember Gaeta” story as the last one suggests it has some significance to Crombie’s own life.
 What that could be is left to the reader, but in any event it may entertain and inform you and also provide your intuition with an idea or two.

-Ettie Beswick was the author of “The Jataka Tales” (birth stories of the Buddha), “Tales of Hindu Gods and Heroes”, “Eyes: Their Use and Abuse” etc and a long-time Theosophical student in India and the UK.
+The author, Ettie Beswick is also the author of “The Jataka Tales” (the birth stories of the Buddha), “Tales of Hindu Gods and Heroes”, “Eyes: Their Use and Abuse” etc and a long-standing and devoted Theosophical student in India and the UK.

-Foreword ix (contains a review of the life of Shri B. P. Wadia)
+Foreword (with a review of the life of Shri B. P. Wadia) ix

 Theodore Leslie Crombie; An Appreciation 1